xmNuc/film-credits/README.md

 How to start:
 copy code,
-yarn - command in terminal,
-yarn dev - to start.
+yarn - command in terminal to instal dependencies, yarn dev - to start.